core-wg/comi/draft-ietf-core-comi.md

 retrieve the value of 'system-state/clock/current-datetime'.
 The SID of 'system-state/clock/current-datetime' is 1723, encoded in base64 according to {{id-compression}}, yields a7.
-The response to the request returns the CBOR map with the key set to the SID of the requested data node (i.e. 1723) and the value encoded using a 'text string' as defined in {{I-D.ietf-core-yang-cbor}} section 6.4.
+The response to the request returns the CBOR map with the key set to the SID of the requested data node (i.e. 1723) and the value encoded using a 'text string' as defined in {{Section 4 of I-D.ietf-core-yang-cbor}}.
 The datastore resource path /c is an example location discovered with a request similar to {{discovery-ex-ds}}.

 ~~~~
 REQ: GET </c/a7>